QW1CKS/betanet-linter/docs/evidence-schema.md

 - statisticalJitter: distribution metrics for padding / PING / PRIORITY
 - signedEvidence: signature block (public key, signature, digest chain)

 This document will evolve; breaking changes will bump schemaVersion.
+See `ROADMAP.md` for planned additions.